 Being a digital nomad in Lake Atitlan, Guatemala?
 Why not!
 The best part about becoming a digital nomad is that you can choose where you want to live.
-Whether that’s in colorful Guatemala, Central America, or elsewhere in the world.
+Whether that’s in colorful Guatemala in Central America or elsewhere in the world.

 While Lake Atitlán isn’t necessarily known for being a popular digital nomad destination, it’s no stranger to tourists and backpackers alike.
 And we all know that where tourists go, so do the coffee shops with internet, coworking spaces, and traveler-friendly accommodation options, go as well.
 (Ya know – things that digital nomads can hardly go without!)

 If you are wondering what life is like in Lake Atitlán for 1, 2, or 3 months (the maximum amount of time you can spend in Guatemala without renewing your tourist stamp), then read on!

 In this guide, I’ll be sharing all my tips and experience after living in Lake Atitlán as a digital nomad this year.
 In it, I’ll share my recommendations for which lakeside Maya town is most suitable for nomads, Lake Atitlán’s internet speeds, how to find long-term accommodation, fun things to do, my favorite places to eat/drink, and more.

 Here’s everything you need to know about living the laptop lifestyle in Lago de Atitlán, Guatemala!

 Cost of Living in Lake Atitlan as a Digital Nomad

 Disclaimer: This post contains affiliate links that may earn me a small commission should you decide to click through and make a valid purchase (at no extra cost to you).
 Thanks so much for your support!

 We found it fairly affordable to live in Lake Atitlan as digital nomads.
 Ultimately, though, your monthly cost of living in Lake Atitlan will depend on your lifestyle.
 On average, we spent around $1100/month as a couple.